 When the Hitachi was first introduced, it was a seasonal train, but just one year later, in October 1970, it became a regular train that ran year-round

-From October 1972, the 485 series electric train, .
-At that time, the Hitachi train, which covers the 362.9 km between Ueno Station and Sendai Station, also began to operate one round trip per day.
-The outbound train took 4 hours and 34 minutes to travel from Ueno Station to Sendai Station, with an average speed (including stop times) of 79.5 km/h.
+From October 1972,the "485 series electric train,".
+At this time, the "Hitachi" service, which covered the 362.9 km between Ueno Station and Sendai Station, also began operating one round trip per day.
+The journey time for the southbound train from Ueno Station to Sendai Station was 4 hours and 34 minutes, so the average speed (average speed including stopping time) was 79.5 km/h.
 This was quite fast for an express train other than the Shinkansen at the time.
-As a result, the number of trains was repeatedly increased.
+And the number of services was increased repeatedly.

 In 1982, the Tohoku Shinkansen opened from Omiya Station in Saitama Prefecture to Morioka Station in Iwate Prefecture, and was extended to Ueno Station in 1985, but this did not have a direct impact on the Hitachi